Upcoming Deadlines:

 – John Strickland

-Learners should expect to spend on average 10 to 12 hours per week on online and offline activities and assignments, including a required weekly virtual meeting with an assigned small group of other enrolled students.
+Learners should expect to spend 10 to 12 hours per week on activities and assignments, including a virtual small-group meeting with classmates.

 Develop a Toolkit for Improving the Public Good

-This unique credential program comprises of six six-week courses, including Evidence for DecisionsLeadership and Ethics, and Policy Design and Delivery, presented in an active and engaged learning environment.
-These three areas focus on a set of skills that are needed for every public leader to be effective.
+This unique credential program is comprised of six six-week courses, including Evidence for DecisionsLeadership and Ethics, and Policy Design and Delivery, presented in an active and engaging online learning environment.
+These three areas focus on a set of skills that every public leader needs to be effective.

-Each course provides educational experiences similar to the ones found on campus.
-Designed to draw on the unique pedagogical strategies from our faculty members, the courses feature learning modules, case studies, and structured group activities to help you develop critical thinking skills to improve the public good and become a more effective public leader.
+Each course provides educational experiences similar to those in our in-person programs.
+Designed to draw on the unique pedagogical strategies from our faculty members, the courses feature case studies, simulations, and group work to help you develop critical thinking skills to improve the public good and become a more effective public leader.

 Evidence for Decisions

-The Public Leadership Credential is a graduate-level course in public policy.
-The Evidence for Decisions course enables you can acquire the skills necessary to demystify data and learn to leverage effective decision-making to change the world.
+The Evidence for Decisions courses enable you to acquire the skills necessary to demystify data and learn to leverage effective decision-making.

 Leadership and Ethics